Why Your Homestead Business Needs a WordPress Website and Blog

 Are you building your business on rental property?

 First of all, when you build your online platform on rental property — a page on Facebook, a free blog through blogspot.com or wordpress.com, or another free platform.
 You don’t own this space.
 You are renting it and as a renter can be evicted without notice.
 If your online presence is just for fun, then you can just begin again on another free platform.
 However, when this online platform is the foundation of your business or your livelihood it can be devastating.
-You can have your Facebook page removed, or your blog taken down because of a violation of the user agreement, because someone complains, because of perceived inappropriate content.
+You can have your Facebook page removed, or your blog was taken down because of a violation of the user agreement, because someone complains, because of perceived inappropriate content.
 It is a violation of the Facebook user agreement, for instance, to put advertising on a personal page.
 In the new Facebook timelines, some users are posting a banner picture with a company logo, on their personal page.
 This violates the Facebook user agreement and could result in their personal and business pages being taken down by Facebook, without recourse.
-WordPress.com doesn’t allow affiliate links or adverting on WordPress.com blogs.
+WordPress.com doesn’t allow affiliate links or advertising on WordPress.com blogs.
 So if you are using a WordPress.com blog to direct people to a business Facebook page, for instance, that could be seen as a violation of the WordPress.com user agreement and cause your blog to be banned on WordPress.com.
 Authors, such as Jenny Dean, author of Wild Colour, who use their WordPress.com blog to promote their books could also be found in violation.
 WordPress makes the decisions, not the user.
-It is rental property.
+It is a rental property.

 Blogs and Websites: What’s wrong with this scenario?

-When we started Joybilee Farm we had a website with paid hosting and a separate blog on blogspot.
-Lots of fiber artists and homestead businesses start out this way.
+When we started Joybilee Farm we had a website with paid hosting and a separate blog on Blogspot.
+Lots of fibre artists and homestead businesses start this way.
 They begin with the website, sometimes free hosted, and then add a separate blog, because everyone has a blog, right?
 The blog talks about themselves, what they are weaving, how they are managing their day, maybe what they’re cooking for dinner or the visit they made to the vet with fluffy.
 Sometimes they put a link in the blog to their Etsy shop or their website.

 Where would you rather see your web traffic going?
 To your rental property, or to the webpage that you are investing your cash in?